legal resources necessary to hold negligent facilities accountable.

 “All staff will wash hands, as washing hands are promptly and thoroughly as possible after resident contact, and after contact with blood, body fluids, secretions, excretions, and equipment or articles contaminated by them is an important component of the infection control and isolation precautions.”

 Do you suspect your loved one has suffered harm through abuse, neglect or mistreatment while living at Eastside Health and Rehabilitation Center?
 If so, call Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Pike County victims of mistreatment living in long-term facilities including nursing homes in Pittsfield.
+Our network of attorneys fights aggressively on behalf of Pike County victims of mistreatment living in long-term facilities including nursing homes in Pittsfield.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 We offer each client a “No Win/No-Fee” Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.Sources: